• Skip to primary navigation

 Shrimp is low in fat and calories, but high in protein and omega-3 fatty acids that are beneficial for heart health.

-It should be noted that both shrimp and chicken can be healthy when cooked properly.
+Both shrimp and chicken can be healthy when cooked properly.

 Grilled and baked versions of these proteins have less fat than deep-fried options.